-This Irish Soda Bread came out beautifully and I really enjoyed the addition of the fresh dill.
+This Irish Soda Bread bakes beautifully and is delicious with the addition of fresh dill.
 The bread is best served warm with some salted butter.
-I bet it would have been delicious served with that Irish stew I was supposed to make…oh well, maybe next year!
+Serve it with a bowl of Irish stew for a delicious dinner!

-You can store any leftover bread in the freezer, just wrap it well and store in a large freezer bag.
-Thaw bread and warm it in the oven before serving.
-And to those who celebrate St-Patrick’s Day, I hope you have a happy one!
+You can store any leftover soda bread in the freezer, just wrap it well and store it in a large freezer bag.
+Thaw the bread on the counter and warm it in the oven before serving.

 - 2 cups unbleached all-purpose flour